YanbinZuo/Interview/Computer Network/Computer Network.md

 ### 3. bandwidth delay product
   bandwidth delay product = R × d(prop)
+  bandwidth delay product of  a link is the maximum number of bits that can be in the link.

 ### 4. queuing delay
   At the queue, the packet experiences a queuing delay as it waits to be transmitted onto the link.
 The length of the queuing delay of